free-audio/clap-juce-extensions/README.md

 # JUCE6/CMake Clap Support

-This is a set of code which, combined with a JUCE6/CMake project, allows you to build a (buggy, leaky, feature incomplete, work in progress) clap.
+This is a set of code which, combined with a JUCE6/CMake project, allows you to build a (buggy, feature incomplete, work in progress) clap.

 To use these in your juce6 cmake project: